Bekim Dema

-Bekim Dema (born 30 March 1993) is an Albanian professional footballer who plays as a central midfielder for Albanian club Vllaznia Shkodër.
+Bekim Dema (born 30 March 1993) is an Albanian former professional footballer who played as a central midfielder.

 Club career

 Early career

 Dema joined Vllaznia Shkodër's under-17 side in 2008, where he played for two years before leaving to join German youth side FBG Schwerte in 2010, where he remained for a year.
 In July 2011 he went on a trial with newly promoted Pierwsza Liga side Zawisza Bydgoszcz along with fellow Albanian U19 international Enio Petro.
 This trial however proved to be unsuccessful and he returned to Albania to join Vllaznia's U19 team in 2011.

 Dema left the club on 11 June 2015 as a free agent.

 Skënderbeu Korçë

 Dema left Vllaznia Shkodërat the end of the 2014–15 season and on 13 June 2015 joined Albanian Superliga champions Skënderbeu Korçë on a free transfer.
 Dema failed to make an impact during his spell, and after three league appearances throughout the season, he announced his departure in June 2016.